getify/foi-lang/formalization-work/Foi-Specification.md

   `BooleanLit` are `NoUnionTypeExpr` arms.

 **Subsumption.** When a value of one type is admitted where another is required.
-Consumers: union membership (§9.2), effect-set conformance below, `:as` checking, and value-to-container conformance (§9.6.2).
+Consumers: effect-set conformance below, `:as` checking, and value-to-container conformance (§9.6.2).
+Nominal union membership is specified at §9.2.3 and is not this relation; subsumption decides the cases membership does not reach, including a union entry that names no declaration.

 **Narrowing through `?as` arms.** The type of a binding inside a match arm whose clause is a `?as` test (§5).
 Every item here that reasons